 Has anyone ever said, "I love moving…it’s so much fun?"
 If you have I would love to meet them.
 Moving might be the most stressful event in a family’s life.
 Trying to make sure all your stuff is safe, protected, packed and will make it to it’s final destination in one piece.
 One thing people ask us on occasion is how they should pack their artwork when they are moving to make sure it stays safe on the trip.
 This could be a framed photo with glass or a stretched canvas print.
 Art and family photos are important and need special attention when packing.
-Here is what how we would package our artwork when we are moving.
+Here is how to package your artwork and prints safely when you are moving.

 Here are some items you will probably need when getting your artwork ready to move: